 Parthenocissus inserta vitacea - False Virginia Creeper, Grape Woodbine)

-Sunny (full sun) to (semi-)shaded position, will develop more beautiful autumn colours in the sun.
+Needs a sunny (full sun) to (semi-)shaded position/location; will develop more beautiful autumn colours in the sun.
 No particular soil requirements.
-Distance between plants: 3 to 6 meters.
+Distance between plants: 3 - 6 metres.

-Native to eastern North America, this vine with tendrils, yearly shoot growth 1 - 3 metres.
-Young shoots green rather than reddish of related species.
-Can also overhang like a bridal train.
-Tendrils simply forked, hardly any adhesive pads.
-Only occasionally in dark shade will the tendrils form some adhesive pads (1-2 pads per tendril).
-Very healthy foliage, from May to October.
-Inconspicuous, tiny green-yellow flowers in early summer, then small deep blue berries on very decorative red stalks.
+Native to eastern North America, this vine with tendrils (climbing shrub) has a yearly shoot growth of 1-3 metres.
+Young shoots are green rather than reddish (compared with related species).
+Can also overhang/cascade like a bridal train.
+Tendrils are simply forked, have hardly any adhesive pads.
+Only occasionally- on dark walls and strong shade- will the tendrils form some adhesive pads (1-2 pads per tendril).
+Very healthy foliage, appearing May - October.
+Has inconspicuous, tiny green-yellow flowers in early summer, then small deep-blue berries on very decorative red stalks.
 Readily eaten by birds, followed by the birds' dark-coloured 'droppings' which can stain hanging laundry or terrace planks.
-Summer and winter pruning as needed, to restrain the vigorous growth habit (branch formation).
+Summer and winter prune as needed to restrain the vigorous growth (branch formation).
 The plants are very easily shaped into any form.
-At times, pruning in late autumn is required to shorten the long shoots and then spur pruning as for the "true" grapevines.
+At times, pruning in late autumn is required to shorten the long shoots, followed by spur pruning as for the "true" grapevines.

 Note: In Switzerland, the young vine is regarded as a "neophyte with invasive potential" because it can also spread wild along roadsides and in forests.